mscdex/ssh2/README.md

 });
 ```

-* There are two more examples in the [examples](examples) directory.
-One is a chat
+* You can find more examples in the `examples` directory of this repository.
-server, and one is a more complete example of an SFTP server.

 API
 ===